mzc796/marionette_odl/README.md

   ```
 2. Run Mininet with Customized Topology and Connect to Remote Controller with $IP_ODL

-  Download marionette_odl-master.zip and extract it to the HOME folder.
+  Download marionette_odl-master.zip and extract it to $HOME
   ```
   cd marionette_odl-master/Mininet_FatTree
   sudo ./fattree_mn_run.sh $IP_ODL